Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Abstract definition of the MsFEM

 We now provide the precise assumptions under which we will consider local problems, i.e., the analogues of~\eqref{eq:MsFEM-basis} defining the MsFEM-lin basis functions and the definition of the numerical correctors in~\eqref{eq:diffusion-MsFEM-correctors}.
 In fact, since the numerical correctors play an essential role in the construction of non-intrusive MsFEM approaches, we define the numerical correctors first and use them to define the multiscale basis functions in Def.~\ref{def:msbasis-OS}.

-The two possible functional settings for all these constructions are provided by Def.~\ref{def:sampling-space-OS-dofe} and~\ref{def:sampling-OS-DOFc}.
-Both definitions present a different implementation of the oversampling technique.
+We discuss two definitions of the numerical correctors, corresponding to two ways to define the oversampling technique for the MsFEM.
+The functional settings for these constructions are provided by Def.~\ref{def:sampling-space-OS-dofe} and~\ref{def:sampling-OS-DOFc}.
 These definitions involve a `sampling space', whose name is inspired by the idea that only a limited number of local problems will be solved to encode the microstructure of the PDE in the numerical model.
 The choice of sampling space has to accommodate for the boundary conditions that one wishes to impose on the numerical correctors and basis functions (e.g.~essential or natural; see Examples~\ref{ex:msfem-lin-dofe} and~\ref{ex:msfem-cr-dofe}).